-In addition to one-to-one tuition, either at our home or via Skype, we run residential
+In addition to one-to-one tuition, often via Skype, we run residential workshops

-weekend workshops in the south of France and also at our base in Kafountine, Senegal.
+in the south of France and also at our base in Kafountine, Senegal.
+Workshops are

 Each workshop has an outline plan, but is flexible as we always respond to the flow